DragonMinded/minidragon/README.md

 * PUSH - Subtracts 1 from PC, stores the value of A into the memory location PC.
 * PUSHI - Subtracts 1 from PC, stores immediate to memory location PC, clobbering A register.
 * POP - Loads the value of memory location PC into A, adds 1 to PC.
-* POPADD - Adds the value of memory location PC to A, adds 1 to PC.
-* POPADC - Adds the value of memory location PC to A with carry from flags, adds 1 to PC.
-* POPAND - Ands the value of memory with A, adds 1 to PC.
-* POPOR - Ors the value of memory with A, adds 1 to PC.
-* POPXOR - Xors the value of memory with A, adds 1 to PC.

 ### Opcode Layout